 We require everyone entering the building to use a mask, hand sanitizer, and have their temperature checked.
 Thank you for understanding and cooperating in these challenging times.

-We are once again accepting donations of clothing, food, linens, and household items.
+We are once again accepting donations only of clothing, shoes and linens (towels, bed sheets and quilts).

 Mon, Wed, Fri 8:00 - 10:00am.
 Please do not leave donations at our facilities outside of these times.